Broadly neutralizing HIV-1 antibodies

-Broadly neutralizing HIV-1 antibodies (bNAbs) are neutralizing antibodies which neutralize multiple HIV-1 viral strains. bNAbs are unique in that they target conserved epitopes of the virus, meaning the virus may mutate, but the targeted epitopes will still exist.
-In contrast, non-bNAbs are specific for individual viral strains with unique epitopes.
-The discovery of bNAbs has led to an important area of research, namely, discovery of a vaccine, not only limited to HIV, but also other rapidly mutating viruses like influenza.
+Broadly neutralizing HIV-1 antibodies (bNAbs) are neutralizing antibodies (NAbs) which neutralize multiple HIV-1 viral strains. bNAbs are unique in that they target conserved epitopes of the virus, meaning the virus may mutate, but the targeted epitopes will still exist.
+In contrast, non-bNAbs are specific for individual viral strains with unique epitopes; the vast majority of NAbs are non-bNAbs.